 The Admission Committee is interested in the quality of the work submitted in the portfolio, so applicants are advised not to lavish energy and expense on special or unusual packaging that is likely to be damaged in handling.
 Applicants are asked to not submit slides, loose sheets, or original drawings.
 It is the normal procedure of the School of Architecture to retain the portfolio of those students who are offered admission to the School.
 The portfolios become permanent additions to the University archive.

 M.Arch portfolios should be mailed to: Princeton University, Graduate Admission Office, One Clio Hall, Princeton, NJ 08544.
-Portfolios must be postmarked by the application deadline of December 31.
+Portfolios must be postmarked by January 2nd and received by January 15th.